asavage7/finload/README.md

 [![CI](https://github.com/asavage7/finload/actions/workflows/ci.yml/badge.svg)](https://github.com/asavage7/finload/actions/workflows/ci.yml)
 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL--3.0-blue.svg)](LICENSE)

-Finload is a sleek and easy to use Jellyfin music player, with the goal to provide a more Spotify-like experience with your personal music library.
+Finload is a next-gen elegant Jellyfin music client, with a custom discovery algorithm built to let you re-live your library.

-**Finload is nearing a beta-ready state with most major features working as intended.**

-## AI Usage

-**The UI and logo of Finload are not, and will never be, AI generated.**

-However, parts of Finload were created with the help of artificial intelligence.
-While care is taken to ensure code remains well-tested, documented, and free of infringing works, these items cannot be guaranteed.
+**Finload is currently in beta.
+Give it a shot!
+If you run into problems, feel free to [open an issue](https://github.com/asavage7/finload/issues).**

 ## Screenshots